elf4j/slf4j-elf4j/README.md

 ## Use it...

-Similar to other SLF4J compatible implementations, code against the SLF4J API, and include this module as a runtime-scope dependency in Maven or other build tools alike.
+Similar to other SLF4J compatible implementations, code against the SLF4J API, and install this as a runtime-scope dependency in Maven or other build tools alike.
 The usual [elf4j-impl configurations](https://github.com/elf4j/elf4j-impl#configuration) apply.